 Afternoon tea in Longton in 2020

 It’s the perfect treat for all ages.
-Afternoon tea at The Glost House follows tradition and is served between 2pm and 4pm at our café Thursday to Saturday – but is also available to take home and enjoy.
+Afternoon tea at The Glost House follows tradition and is served at our café Monday to Saturday if pre-booked minimum 24 hours in advance – and is also available to take home and enjoy.

 Our filled baby baps elevate the experience from a fancy buffet to an event to celebrate, with vegan options, vegetarian fillings and a gluten-free menu to choose from.